CoME Academy Program

 Expenditure

-This Program is in its infancy, and as such, there is not very much expenditure being incurred.
+This Program is well underway.
 Large donations that are received specifically for this Program are being set aside in a separate bank account, and is not considered part of what we call our annual budget.

 The expenses incurred by this Program include: